wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-office-add-ins/includes/3-apis.md

 Custom function code and task pane code (which uses Office.js) can't call or communicate directly with each other.
 But you can use a storage API that allows them to share data.
 A common scenario for using the storage API is when the add-in needs to share a security token for accessing a secure network resource.
 The user might first call a custom function that requires them to be signed in.
 After authentication, it receives the security token.
 Then it shares the security token using the storage API so that later, when the user opens the task pane, the task pane doesn't need to sign them in again.

-Alternatively, the user might open the task pane first.
+Instead, the user might open the task pane first.
 In this case, the task pane will sign in the user and share the security token through the storage API.
 When a custom function is used later, the custom function can get the security token through the storage API.

 #### Storage API example